 Habit: Phyla nodiflora a creeping herb up to 10 m in length that roots at its nodes.
 The main stem sends up erect branches that terminate in inflorescences.
 The leaves are arranged oppositely with leaves up to 8 cm in length with serrate leaf margins.

-Habitat: Phyla nodiflora grows in wet locations along the edges of ponds and ephemeral fresh water wetlands, palmetto savannahs and human disturbed areas.
+Habitat: Phyla nodiflora grows in wet locations along the edges of ponds and ephemeral fresh water wetlands, Sabal palmetto savannahs and Human Altered environments.

-Distribution in Bahamas/Globally: Phyla nodiflora occurs on all island groups with the Bahamian Archipelago as well as the eastern United States.
+Distribution: Phyla nodiflora occurs on all island groups with the Lucayan Archipelago as well as the eastern United States.
 It has spread throughout the subtropical or tropical regions of the entire planet.

 Medicinal/Cultural/Economic usage: Phyla nodiflora has no known medicinal plant usage in the Lucayan Archipelago.
 In India P. nodiflora is used to drain abscesses, treat colds and calcium accretions in organs (i.e. kidney stones) It can be used as a ground cover but does not take heavy or medium foot traffic.